willianfrancas/willianfrancas/README.md

 Launching my own [ToDo app][myapp], **to face some challenges**.

 [...]
 I keep on constantly evolving, every day learning something new.

 When you get a taste for flying, you just want to go higher and further, it's the same feeling when I'm studying.

 I value mutual benefit.

-I try to learn and teach.
+Try to learn and teach.
 ---
 🧰 Toolbox